Harshit2012/Shopkart/README.md

 # Shopkart
-Copy of Myntra only for Laptop and Computer
+Copy of Myntra only for Laptop and Computer.
-I update this 30-07-2022